Identifying ExtremaIn Exercises 19–40:a. Find the open intervals ... | Channels for Pearson+

 Recommended video:

-Interval analysis involves examining the sign of the derivative over different intervals to determine where the function is increasing or decreasing.
-By testing points within each interval, one can confirm the behavior of the function, ensuring a comprehensive understanding of its overall shape and identifying any local extrema.
+Interval testing involves selecting test points from intervals determined by critical points to evaluate the sign of the derivative.
+This process helps identify where the function is increasing or decreasing.
+By substituting these test points into the derivative, one can confirm the function's behavior over each interval, aiding in the identification of local extrema.

 Recommended video: